ccodrin/CIS499/Hardware Code /Raspberry Pi Code/README.md

 2. Connect Arduino Nano's Bluetooth to the PI using the GUI.

-3. Run **BluetoothPiCamera.py** in order to receive the signal sent from the Arduino to take a picture.
+3. Run **BluetoothPiCamera.py** in a separate terminal in order to receive the signal sent from the Arduino to take a picture.

+4. Run **Button.py** in a separate terminal in order to change the status from "in" to "out" and vice-versa with the press of a button.

+- If the state is "in", a 1 is stored in **but.txt**, if the state is "out", a 0 will be stored in **but.txt**.

+- **ParkSmart.sh** will know to check the value in **but.txt**, and update the state accordingly.

-3. Run **ParkSmart.sh** - contains all the logic behind how our system is able to get the data, process it and send it to the database:
+5. Run **ParkSmart.sh** - contains all the logic behind how our system is able to get the data, process it and send it to the database:

 - When the signal is received by **BluetoothPiCamera.py** and it takes a picture(**test.jpg**),  a copy of it will be made (**test3.jpg**) and a 1 will be written in the file **state.txt**